How sharp are you when it comes to porcupine facts? Well, at least one or two of the interesting things in this list will likely surprise you.

 To some, porcupines may appear to be cute and cuddly.
-Many kids stores even stock stuffed toys in the character of porcupines.
+Many kids’ stores even stock stuffed toys in the character of porcupines.

-Porcupines live all over the world.
-From the stocky Cape porcupine in South Africa (and across central and southern Africa), to the North American porcupine known as the New World porcupine.
+Porcupines live all over the world, from the stocky Cape porcupine in South Africa (and across central and southern Africa) to the North American porcupine known as the New World porcupine.

 The answer is “no”.
 Porcupines do not shoot their quills in the way that you would imagine shooting an arrow.
 Instead, the quills detach very easily.

 For example, the Cape porcupine has a long small intestine and large caecum (which connects the two intestines).
 This allows for an effective fermentation to break down the tough food materials.

-3. A Porcupine’s Scientific Name is Erethizon Dorsatum and Hystricidae
+3. A porcupine’s scientific name is Erethizon dorsatum and Hystricidae

-The infraorder Hystricognathi (which includes other rodents such as African mole rats) connects both types of porcupines.
+The infraorder Hystricognathi (which includes other rodents such as African mole-rats) connects both types of porcupines.

-New World and Old World porcupines
+4. New World and Old World porcupine habits

 Although both the New World and the Old World porcupines boast a similar coat of quills, they are two distinct groups and not as closely related as you would imagine.

-The Old World porcupines live in southern Europe, Asia and across Africa.
+The Old World porcupines live in southern Europe, Asia, and across Africa.
 This group consists of large, nocturnal, land-based animals.

 The New World porcupines live in North and South America.
 They prefer wooded habitats and are apt at climbing trees.
 They are also smaller and more diurnal than their Old World counterparts.

-You may not know too much about porcupines, but chances are that you know about the quills that protect their soft bodies.
+You may not know too much about porcupines, but the chances are that you know about the quills that protect their soft bodies.

-At any given time, a porcupine has up to 30,000 quills covering its body.
+At any given time, a porcupine has up to 30 000 quills covering its body.
 As mentioned, porcupines don’t shoot their quills, but they do detach fairly easily.

 Luckily, the loss of their quills doesn’t leave them unprotected.
 New quills quickly replace lost ones.

 There are several animal species where the female initiates mating – known as “sex role reversal”.
 For example, many female monkeys and chimpanzees advertise their sexual readiness.

 The porcupine is another one of these species.
 During the mating season, the female porcupine will initiate close contact with the male.

-Porcupettes are born with quills but, luckily for the mother, these quills are soft and only harden a few hours after birth.
+Porcupettes are born with quills, but luckily for the mother, these quills are soft and only harden a few hours after birth.
 This quick hardening protects the baby from predators early on.

-The young porcupine will only stay with its parents for a couple of months before heading off on its own and beginning a solitary life for the next 15-18 years.
+The young porcupine will only stay with its parents for a couple of months, before heading off on its own and beginning a solitary life for the next 15-18 years.

-Porcupines are the largest rodents in Africa, and the second-largest in North America (after the beaver).
+Porcupines are the largest rodents in Africa and the second-largest in North America (after the beaver).
 If you’re ever lucky enough to see a porcupine in person, you’ll note how big they can actually be.

 The North African crested porcupine is the largest.
 It can grow up to 90 centimeters long and weigh up to 30 kilograms.

-Another large porcupine is the Cape porcupine which can measure up to an impressive 81 centimeters from their head to the base of its inconspicuous tail.
+Another large porcupine is the Cape porcupine which can measure up to an impressive 81 centimeters from its head to the base of its inconspicuous tail.

 Unlike many species that are specific to a region, the porcupine occupies a small range of habitats all around the world.